List of Abbott Elementary characters: Mr. Johnson

 Mr. Johnson is the school's eccentric, but surprisingly talented, janitor.
 After being credited as a guest star during the first season, Stanford Davis was upped to a series regular for the second season.

 Not much is known about Mr. Johnson outside of Abbott, but he believes in conspiracy theories and shares them with the students despite the teachers being uncomfortable with his suspicions.
-He is known to mess with the students and staff of Abbott, most notably being with Jacob on Halloween, when he convinced him that the ghost of the former-now dead janitor lives in the basement.
+He once convinced Jacob that the ghost of the former janitor lives in the basement.
+In one episode, he casually mentions being an ex-Mormon.